Xeb-BB/Active-Directory-Home-Lab/Setup-Simple-Network-Configuration/INTRODUCTION.md

-# 🌐 Setup Network Configuration
+# 🌐 Setup Simple Network Configuration

-This project is a simple networking lab using VirtualBox for hands-on practice in IT Support and System Administration 💻
+This project is a simple networking lab for hands-on practice in IT Support and System Administration 💻

 In this lab, I will:

-* 🖥️ Setup virtual machines
+* 🖥️ Setup Client and Server
 * 🌍 Configure basic network settings
 * 🔌 Test server and client connectivity
 * 📡 Assign IP addresses